snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 	// once done with changes: check database, broadcast, and construct iterators env.done_modifying_db();

 Executing the environment
 -------------------------

-Once an evnironment is defined, we proceed with execution:
+Once an environment is defined, instantiation of Dakota objects and population of class data is achieved by executing the study:

 .. code-block::